musabgultekin/torchtune/README.md

 &nbsp;

-> Tip: Make sure to place any torchrun commands **before** the recipe specification b/c any other CLI args will overwrite the config.
+> Tip: Make sure to place any torchrun commands **before** the recipe specification.
+Any CLI args after this will override the config and not impact distributed training.

 &nbsp;

-#### Modify Configs
+### Modify Configs

 There are two ways in which you can modify configs: